geiger-rs/cargo-geiger/README.md

 ---------

 ### Unreleased
+ - Merge pull request #46 from alexmaco/dependency_kind_control. add options to filter dependencies by kind; defaults to Kind::Normal.
  - Can be used as a library now (?)
  - Merge pull request #40 from jiminhsieh/rust-2018.
 Use Rust 2018 edition.